 My WordPress website is hacked, what should I do now?

-Believe me, this is more common than you might imagine, often the hacker “mine” the failure, leaving it hidden, just collecting your users information that may be sensitive, such as user data, passwords, bank details, number of credit cards and other information.
-In this article we will discuss how hackers can enter into the website via application and how we can correct this problem if it happens.
+Believe me, this is more common than you might imagine, often the hacker “mine” the failure, leaving it hidden, just collecting your user’s information that may be sensitive, such as user data, passwords, bank details, number of credit cards and other information.
+In this article, we will discuss how hackers can enter the website via the application and how we can correct this problem if it happens.